Northampton rapper slowthai picked in YouTube Music’s ‘Ones to Watch’ spotlight list

 “Love to YouTube and everyone else supporting me.”

-All follow in the footsteps of acts including Ed Sheeran and Du Lipa who found fame on the world’s biggest music platform.
+All follow in the footsteps of acts including Ed Sheeran and Dua Lipa who found fame on the Youtube.

 Azi Eftekhari, head of music partnerships at YouTube UK, said: “This is a year of UK artists doing their own thing.